vippsas/vipps-checkout/vipps-checkout-api.md

 </html>
 ```

-**Please note:** The Vipps Checkout frontend **is not** supposed to be open in its own browser window/tab.
-The only exception to this is when using Vipps Checkout inside a Webview in a native mobile application.
+**Please note:** The Checkout frontend **is not** supposed to be open in its own browser window/tab.
+The only exception to this is when using Checkout inside a web view in a native mobile application.

 #### Sticky checkout session

 The frontend SDK provides an alternative way to display the session, using a query parameter in the URL.
 This makes the session "sticky", meaning that the same session will open after a page refresh.

-If the query parameter `token` is present, and the token attribute in the argument object to VippsCheckout **is not** defined, the frontend SDK will load the iFrame with the token from the query parameter.
+If the query parameter `token` is present and the token attribute in the argument object to `VippsCheckout` **is not** defined, the frontend SDK will load the iFrame with the token from the query parameter.

-We provide a helper method that, when called, will redirect to the current page with the `token` queryParameter added to the URL.
-Initialize the `VippsCheckout` function outside of initiating a session.
+A helper method, when called, will redirect to the current page with the `token` query parameter added to the URL.
+Initialize the `VippsCheckout` function outside initiating a session.

-**Please note:** Make sure to initialize `VippsCheckout` outside of any user dependant execution blocks (like event handlers) to make sure that the iFrame is loaded every time a user lands on the page.
+**Please note:** Make sure to initialize `VippsCheckout` outside any user dependent execution blocks (like event handlers) to make sure that the iFrame is loaded every time a user lands on the page.

 ```js
 // Globally defined